jk11demo/COMP5202/content/Toolbox/first-git-commit.md

 # Learning about Git:
 ## Creating your first repo and commit

-For this tutorial we are going to explore git.
-We will just do some surface stuff to get you used to the idea and have a look what the important parts are to look.
+For this tutorial, we are going to explore git.
+We will just do some surface stuff to get you used to the idea and had a look what the important parts are to look.

 1) Open Git-bash (On Windows) / terminal (On macOS or Linux)
 2) Navigate to your desktop.